Pulmonary arterial hypertension (PAH)

 Swollen feet and legs, and noticing indentations from socks, or where you press on your ankles or shins

-As the early symptoms of PAH are common to many other conditions, and may only happen after physical activity, it can be difficult to diagnose the disease.4,7 The onset of PAH can also be so gradual that symptoms go unnoticed for a long time, until the condition is more advanced.8 Screening people who are at risk of developing the disease can therefore lead to earlier diagnosis, support and care.4
+As the early symptoms of PAH are common to many other conditions, and may only happen after physical activity, it can be difficult to diagnose the disease.4,7 The onset of PAH can also be so gradual that symptoms go unnoticed for a long time, until the condition is more advanced.7 Screening people who are at risk of developing the disease can help lead to earlier diagnosis, support and care.4

 Information about chronic thromboembolic pulmonary hypertension (CTEPH)